The Origin of Meaning

 If the first inversion was matter learning to mean, the second was time learning to run backwards.

-Consider what conceiving of a decade ahead actually requires.
+Consider what conceiving of a decade ahead requires.
 It is not one capacity but a stack of them, each abstract, laid one atop the next.
 You need number, to hold “ten” as a quantity rather than a vague “many.”
 You need duration, to grasp a year as an interval and not just a season felt and forgotten.
 You need a self, a continuity of identity that persists as the intervals accumulate.
 And you need counterfactual simulation — the power to build a world that does not exist and inspect it.
 None of this is memory.
 Memory replays what was.
 This constructs what is not, and might be.
 It is recursive imagination: the mind stepping outside the present to watch the self advance through time.